I Trained To Be A Michelin Star Chef For A Day & This Is What I Learned

 When my viewers first asked me to try working as a chef for the day, I knew that I wanted to go above and beyond – and in the culinary world, it doesn’t get much better than working at a Michelin star restaurant.

-A Michelin star is one of the highest honors a chef can be awarded for his or her establishment; it is a hallmark of exceptional cuisine and an excellent overall dining experience.
+A Michelin star is one of the highest honours a chef can be awarded for his or her establishment; it is a hallmark of exceptional cuisine and an excellent overall dining experience.

 Once we had returned to the kitchen and I suited up in my apron, we began prepping ingredients for a few of their star dishes.
 First: “Ribbons of Jicama.”
 We used a manual crank to create long, fresh ribbons, and then chopped and diced the other raw vegetables.
 We blitzed eggplants atop a 700-degree tandoor oven in preparation for the roasted eggplant dip.
 And the scariest part of this challenge was sticking my entire arm into the 700-degree tandoor oven to make bread (Jaime singed her eyebrows off the first time she ever tried this).